 What is the FASI Assessment Project?

-The Division is currently conducting a project to review a new assessment tool – the Functional Assessment of Standardized Items (FASI).
-Pilot projects have been implemented throughout the state and within target populations to assess the impact on participant eligibility.
-The FASI project aims to determine the feasibility of using various assessments and to ultimately recommend a new level of care assessment for Wyoming’s HCBS and Skilled Nursing Facility (SNF) programs.
+The Division is conducting a project to review this assessment tool – the Functional Assessment of Standardized Items (FASI).
+Pilot projects were implemented throughout the state and within target populations to assess the impact on participant eligibility.
+The FASI project aims to determine the feasibility of using various assessments and to make recommendations on the level of care assessment for Wyoming’s HCBS and Skilled Nursing Facility (SNF) programs.

 Why is this important?